CREATE YOUR FREE ACCOUNT

 Montevideo is the capital and largest city of the South American country of Uruguay.
 The city had a population of 1,319,108 as of 2011.
 Montevideo has consistently been rated as having the highest quality of life of any city in Latin America.
 Are you seeking entry to the Uruguayan market?
 Learn more about ocean freight to Montevideo for your exports.

 As the capital of Uruguay, Montevideo is the economic and political center of the country.
 Most of the largest and wealthiest businesses in Uruguay have their headquarters in the city.
 The city is home to two of Uruguay’s most important buildings-the World Trade Center Montevideo (1998) and Telecommunications Tower (2000), the headquarters of Uruguay’s government-owned telecommunications company ANTEL.

 As of 2010, Montevideo was the 19th largest city economy in South America, and the ninth highest income earner among major cities.
 It is classified as a Beta World City, ranking seventh in Latin America, and 73rd in the world.
-If you're an exporter, ocean freight transportation from the US to Montevideo should be part of your business strategy.
+If you’re an exporter, ocean freight to Montevideo should be part of your business strategy.

 Your choice will be dictated largely by the volume of your shipment.
 We recommend FCL (a full container load) if you are shipping six or more standard pallets.
 FCL is also a wise option if you wish to ship your goods separately from those of other exporters.
 A 40-foot container carries 22 standard pallets, while a 20-foot shipping container takes up to 10 standard pallets.